Close Navigation

 Constructionline is the largest pre-qualification database in the UK

-1. Will being registered on Constructionline guarantee me to get work?
+1. Will being registered on Constructionline guarantee me work?

-Constructionline’s primary objective is to streamline the tender process and cut down on duplicated work for everyone involved.
+Constructionline’s primary objective is to streamline the tender process and reduce duplication of work for everyone involved.
 The aim is to reduce the amount of paperwork you face at the tender stage.
 Constructionline cannot guarantee that you will win contracts as a result of your membership.
-Although having your details available to over 8,000 buyers, being a member can act as a sales and marketing tool for your business.
-Constructionline is widely recognised within the construction industry and meeting their criteria can only be seen as a good thing.
+Although having your details available to over 8,000 buyers, membership can act as a sales and marketing tool for your business.
+Constructionline is widely recognised within the construction industry, and meeting their criteria is only a good thing.
+Getting accredited will help you win more work by leveraging your sales skills.

 2. Can I check which buyers have viewed my company details?

-You can see a full history of your views, click on the Log In button in the top right hand corner of this page.
+You can see a full history of your views by clicking on the Log In button in the top right-hand corner of this page.
 Enter your user name and password.
 Select the Reports tab and the report you require.
 Enter the Date From and Date To dates and select Run Report.
 Either print the report or save it to your desktop.

 3. Will buyers be interested in my company if I register as i am only a small contractor?